Rēhitatanga

 Step 3: apply for Practising Certificate

-Once registered you will need to apply for a Practising Certificate
+Once registered you will need to apply for a Practising Certificate.

 As a registered social worker, you are required to:

-• If you have already created an account, login into MySWRB with your username and password, and click Apply for Practising Certificate.
+To obtain a Practising Certificate, log into MySWRB with your username and password, and click Apply for Practising Certificate.

 Why you need to be registered and hold a Practising Certificate